Gage Park, Hamilton

 Gage Park is a large community park and civic gardens in Hamilton, Ontario, Canada.
 It is located at the intersection of Main Street and Gage Avenue in East Hamilton.

 The park is most famous for hosting the annual Festival of Friends event in the first week of August.
 The park is also the site of the Hamilton Children's Museum.

 History

+The park was built in 1925 to host the inaugural British Empire Games event (now called the Commonwealth Games) at the 1930 British Empire Games.
+In 1947, the George R. Robinson bandshell was constructed.

+A greenhouse constructed in late 2020.
+It is among the top three parks in Hamilton in terms of urban parkland.

 The Roselawn Bowling Club is located within the park.
-Built in 1925 it hosted the inaugural British Empire Games event (now called the Commonwealth Games) at the 1930 British Empire Games.

-The park includes a bandshell, a fountain and a greenhouse constructed in late 2020.
-It is among the top three parks in Hamilton in terms of urban parkland.

 Festivals

 Starting in 1976, Gage Park has been home to the Festival of Friends, one of Canada's largest free annual events.
 From 1976-2010, and then again from 2017–present, the event has seen over 250,000 attendees visit every August long weekend.
 Previous artists to have played Gage Park as part of the event include: